JahnaviBhaskaran/ReCoDE_IDMS/README.md

 ### Project structure

-The project is split into XX sections, with each section introducing a progressibely more comlex infectious disease model.
+The project is split into XX sections, with each section introducing a progressibely more complex infectious disease model.
 Within each section there are the following modules:

 - Designing an infectious disease model
 - Cleaning data in R